nriqu322/Portfolio/README.md

 # Portfolio : Luis Saavedra

-This is my portfolio to show the main project i worked on and collaborate in.
+This is my portfolio to show the main project I worked on and collaborate in.

 ## Built with